pmercier-sfdc/HTML5-Background-Video/readme.md

-# jQuery - Background video plugin
+# Zepto/jQuery - Background video plugin

 Add a background video to your website…